zentialEdwardSu/FlareDrive/README.md

 You can use any client (such as [Cx File Explorer](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer), [BD File Manager](https://play.google.com/store/apps/details?id=com.liuzho.file.explorer)) that supports the WebDAV protocol to access your files.
 Fill the endpoint URL as `https://<your-domain.com>/webdav` and use the username and password you set.
+If `WEBDAV_2FA_SECRET` is configured you can leave the username blank and use a valid 6-digit TOTP PIN as the password.
+When multiple PINs are generated (controlled by `WEBDAV_2FA_WINDOW`), any currently valid code grants access.

 However, the standard WebDAV protocol does not support large file (≥128MB) uploads due to the limitation of Cloudflare Workers.
 You must upload large files through the web interface which supports chunked uploads.